kj3moraes/verCE/README.md

 [2] University of Waterloo CS 241 Course Notes.
 [3] [Let's write a compiler](https://briancallahan.net/blog/20210814.html)

 This project is licensed under the Apache 2.0 License.
 See the LICENSE file for more information.
+The copyright notice is below.

+Copyright (c) 2022 Keane Moraes